 Other smake and smoothie recipes

-So, if you enjoy this natural mint shamrock shake, why not try a few other recipes that are similar.
-Some are shakes and some are smoothies.
-But, they are all delicious.
+So, if you enjoy this natural mint shamrock shake, why not try a few other similar recipes.
+Some are shakes, and some are smoothies.
+But they are all delicious.

 - Chocolate mocha protein shake recipe